NBA Hall of Fame

 Drexler’s journey reached a storybook conclusion when he was traded to the Houston Rockets in 1995.
 Reunited with his college teammate Hakeem Olajuwon, he finally captured the elusive NBA Championship that same year.
 A member of the iconic 1992 Dream Team, Drexler retired as one of only a handful of players in history to amass over 20,000 points, 6,000 rebounds, and 6,000 assists.
 He was inducted into the Naismith Memorial Basketball Hall of Fame in 2004.

-Drexler's Awards and Records
+Drexler's Awards and Honors

 • First-team NCAA All-American (1983)